OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 **Applies to:** All add-in types

-Office add-ins often have start-up logic to do things such as:
+Office Add-ins often have start-up logic to do things such as:

 - Check that the user's version of Office will support all the Office APIs that your code calls.